-In 2019, the Company's equity investments in group companies increased by 8,977 thousand euros.
-The original cost basis of the investment in Riviana Foods Inc. (acquisition cost) is 526,639 thousand euros.
+In 2020, the Company's equity investments in group companies declined by 5,724 thousand euros: The original cost basis of the investment in Riviana Foods Inc. (acquisition cost) is 526,639 thousand euros.
 However, this financial asset is a designated hedged item; the hedging item, which is effective, is the loan taken on to fund the acquisition; accordingly, the changes in value arising between its original cost in US dollars and its euro equivalent give rise to adjustments in this cost basis.

-The corresponding adjustment in 2019 was an increase of 8,977 thousand euros, which was recognized as a gain in the income statement; the accumulated net gain at year-end stood at 33,536 thousand euros (note 9.c).
+The corresponding adjustment in 2020 was a decrease of 5,724 thousand euros, which was recognized as a charge in the statement of profit or loss; the accumulated net gain at year-end 2020 stood at 27,812 thousand euros (note 9.2.c).